Hajigak mining concession: History

-History reveals that Germans were the first to exploit this deposit systematically after planning a steel mill during or shortly after World War I. But the Great Game prevented this venture.
-Russians in the 1960s prepared a comprehensive report on the mineral resources of Afghanistan and tried to exploit them but they also failed.
+Germans were the first to plan to exploit this deposit systematically after planning a steel mill during or shortly after World War I. In the 1960s Russians prepared a comprehensive report on the mineral resources of Afghanistan, however also failed to exploit the deposits.

-When the Kala Bagh steel mill was planned in the late 1960s in Pakistan, it was thought to use some percentage of Hajigak iron ore as the Pakistani mines were not of good quality but this scheme also failed.
+When in the 1960s the Kala Bagh steel mill was planned in Pakistan, it was expected that it could partly use Hajigak iron ore.
+This is because the Pakistani mines where not of good quality at the time.
+However, this scheme failed.

 Geology of Hajigak

 Afghanistan has a complex geology due to its position on the junction between the Indo-Pakistan and Asian crustal plates.
 It is composed of a series of terranes that broke away from the main Gondwana super-continent before becoming accreted onto the southern margin of the Eurasian plate.
 The accretionary events started in the Cretaceous, around 140 million years ago, and have continued until recent times.
 At some stage in the early Cretaceous there is evidence of a collision of one of these blocks, the Farad block, with the Eurasian plate, along the Herat fault zone.
 Shortly afterwards, the Helmand block collided with the Farad block.
 The rocks that host the Hajigak deposit are within the Herat fault zone, and it is likely they were originally part of the Farad and Helmand Blocks.